jsnyders/ClimbingComp/README.md

 npm install -g bower
 ```

+Bower seems to need a git client.

-To compile database script template need stringtemplate-js.
-Currently this may need to be installed globally.
+Optional: To compile the database script template you need stringtemplate-js installed globally.
+Currently this only
+applies if you make changes to db/createdb.sql.stg

 To run the unit tests you need to install mocha